jasonnathan/projectm/README.md

 3. View or Upload mockups, screenshots and other related media.

+4. See a timeline of each page that can be further broken down - to see timelines set on a per-issue basis (if applicable)

-4. View a hierarchical list of issues that are further organised by tags:
+5. View a hierarchical list of issues that are further organised by tags:

     * Issues are modular, meaning the top level of an issue is an item tagged `section` which represent modules (described above) and its children are tasks, ideas or problems tagged `feature`, `review` or `bug` respectively.

     * Each issue has a status of `open`, `closed` or `wontfix`. `wontfix` means that an issue is abandoned either because it is irrelevant or not constructive.

     * The above tags can and should be complemented by other unique tags that describe each module further so a search can be more specific.
-5. See a timeline of each page that can be further broken down - to see timelines set on a per-issue basis (if applicable)

     * These timelines are organised by milestones, likely indicative of a scheduled release that are named and versioned.
 For example `Alpha 1`, `Beta 2`, `RC 1` etc. Each milestone also has a description of what must be accomplished so everyone in a team in never out-of-the-loop, in a manner of speaking.

-6. Finally, one can see the people involved including their roles, assignments and delegated tasks.
+Finally, one can see the people involved including their roles, assignments and delegated tasks.